Cloud Infrastructure Penetration Testing

 Simple steps, clear ownership, and evidence at every stage.

-Confirm accounts, subscriptions, projects, roles, and change windows before testing begins.
+Confirm accounts, subscriptions, projects, roles, and change windows.
+Align guardrails to avoid service disruption during testing.

 Deliverables